-Top 10 Reasons Why a Disability Insurance Company May Refuse to Do a Buyout
+Top 10 Reasons Why Your Long-Term Disability (LTD) Company May Refuse to Do An LTD Buyout

 1. Not enough money in reserve